Tubal Ligation and Tubal Implants [en Español]

 A follow-up exam in 2 weeks is usually scheduled.

 - Most women can return to normal activities the same day as the procedure.
+You may have cramps, vaginal bleeding, or discomfort in your pelvis or back.

 - Be sure to use another method of birth control for 3 months, until an X-ray confirms that the fallopian tubes are blocked.